 Amongst its many firsts, The Cook Report exposed the likes of child pornographers, Northern Ireland protection rackets, baby trading in Brazil, the illicit ivory trade, canned hunting, the real story of Hillsborough, war criminals in Bosnia, British criminals on the run in Spain, those behind 9/11 and other terrorist plots and the Russian black market in weapons-grade plutonium.
 In all, there were more than 120 editions – a number of which were followed by successful police prosecutions or major changes in the law.
 In the pursuit of justice and in the course of making those programmes, he was injured numerous times and made physical and journalistic fearlessness his trademark.

-For over two decades, Roger has also been Visiting Professor (and latterly Emeritus Professor) at the Centre for Broadcasting and Journalism at Nottingham Trent University and was made an Honorary Doctor of Letters in 2004.
+For over two decades, Roger was also Visiting Professor (and latterly Emeritus Professor) at the Centre for Broadcasting and Journalism at Nottingham Trent University and was made an Honorary Doctor of Letters in 2004.

 From the hilarious to the hair-raising, Roger has many a tale to tell from a unique career spanning more than 40 years as a globe-trotting investigative reporter.
 Now, with the launch of the latest edition of his memoirs, you have a chance to meet the man and acquire a personally signed copy of the book.